verveguy/tana-helper/README.md

 # tana-helper
-Simple API service that provides a form of "Semantic search" for Tana along with potentially other useful API services.
+Simple API service that provides a variety useful API services to complement your daily use of [Tana](https://tana.inc)

-All payloads are in JSON (with the exception of one, documented below) All results are in Tana paste format.
+All payloads are in JSON (with the exception of one, documented below).
+All results are in Tana paste format unless otherwise stated.

 # Installation
 `tana-helper` includes a python base API service and a React Typescript web app.

 You will need to install a number of python tools to run the service.
-You only need to install Typescript tools if you want to develop and change the configuration webapp, since this project includes a pre-built webapp in the git repo.
+You only need to install TypeScript tools if you want to develop and change the configuration webapp, since this project includes a pre-built webapp in the git repo.

 First, using a terminal app, clone this git repo: